5 Reasons Alumni Participation Is Important

 When you boil it all down, the two most basic and fundamental metrics for any annual giving program are donors and dollars.
 Donors reflect the number of individuals or organizations who make a gift and dollars reflect the amount of money donated.

 Most advancement professionals don’t have a hard time explaining why annual fund dollars are important.
-They provide an important source of “flexible” and “spendable” revenue that has an impact on today’s students, faculty, and programs.
+They provide an important source of flexible and spendable revenue that has an impact on today’s students, faculty, and programs.
 It’s money to “live on” versus money to “grow on,” which typically comes in the form of capital/endowment support.
 Annual support can be just as significant as endowment support.
-For example, a $5 million annual fund can have the same financial impact as a $100 million endowment in a given year.
+A $5 million annual fund can have the same financial impact as a $100 million endowment in a given year.

 On the other hand, many struggle to articulate the importance of alumni participation.
-For most educational institutions, the majority of donors will be alumni – although there are other significant donors groups that are also important, such as parents, students, faculty, staff, and friends.
+For most educational institutions, the majority of donors will be alumni—although there are other key donors groups such as parents, students, faculty, staff, and friends.
 Alumni donor counts are used to calculate alumni participation by dividing them by the number of living alumni on record.
-For example, if your institution has 100,000 alumni of record (i.e., living with a good address) and 10,000 of them made a gift last year, your alumni participation rate was 10%.
+For example, if your institution has 100,000 alumni of record (i.e., living with a good address) and 10,000 of them made a gift last year, your alumni participation rate is 10%.

-The next time you’re put on the spot to explain why participation rates matter (by a volunteer, a colleague, a boss, or a friend), make sure you’re prepared with a good answer.
-To help you out, here are 5 reasons why alumni participation is important:
+The next time you’re put on the spot to explain why participation rates matter—by a volunteer, a colleague, or a boss—it will be helpful if you’re prepared with a good answer.
+Here are 5 reasons why alumni participation is important:

 - Alumni participation creates a broad and diverse base of support as well as a pipeline of future support.

 - Consistent giving by alumni (even at modest levels) in the years immediately following their graduation increases the likelihood that they will become major donors later in life.